Purbeck Group: Correlations

+Lithology

 The Purbeck Group outcrops follow the line of the Jurassic outcrop from Dorset, through the Vale of Wardour, Swindon, Garsington, Brill and Aylesbury.
 In East Sussex, the Purbeck Group outcrops at three locations north and northwest west of Battle, East Sussex and at Netherfield.
 They also occur at several other locations east of Heathfield, East Sussex and at Beak's Wood near Burwash.
 Deposits of evaporite minerals such as gypsum and anhydrite, within the Purbeck Group are mined and processed in Mountfield, East Sussex.
 In Lincolnshire they are represented in part by the Spilsby Sands and in Yorkshire by portions of the Speeton Clay.

-Lithology and stratigraphy

 The rocks predominantly comprise calcareous mudstones though also include clays, shales and marls with marly, tuffaceous and shelly limestones, occasional oolitic and sandy strata, and evaporites.
 Nodules of chert are present in some of the limestones.

 The thickness of the formation in Wiltshire is 80 to 90 ft, but in Dorset it is typically between 45 and 120 m thick.
 In the Weald of East Sussex the Purbeck Group has a typical thickness of between 77 and 186 m.
 In most places the Purbeck Group rests conformably upon the Portland Group and it is conformably overlaid by the Wealden Group; but there are in some districts distinct indications that the Portland Group was uplifted and worn away to some extent prior to the deposition of the Purbeck Group.